Top China cotton producer resists reforms in restive Xinjiang

 The U.S. Department of Agriculture expects China‘a cotton consumption to be 7.7 million tonnes in 2014/15 but some believe it could be as low as 6.5 million tonnes.

-Production, on the other hand, is seen between 6.2-6.5 million tonnes and, with about 1.5 million tonnes of fibre likely to be imported, bulging stocks may grow further.
+Production, on the other hand, is seen between 6.2-6.5 million tonnes and, with about 1.5 million tonnes of fiber likely to be imported, bulging stocks may grow further.

 The status of XPCC gives it substantial lobbying power so even if it accepts the agriculture reforms it is likely to push for more subsidies.